ted-ncg/labs/12-web-mvc-create-account.md

 ----

-## Bonus: Redirect to Account Details Page
+## Redirect to Account Details Page

 1. Have the form submission redirect to the account view page for the new account.